-This Samsung Galaxy S21 vs. Galaxy S20 face-off shows how much can change over a generation.
+This Samsung Galaxy S21 vs. Galaxy S20 face-off both how similar and different the two generations are.
 Although the Samsung Galaxy S21 didn't get a radical redesign, it would be wrong to think of the Galaxy S21 as a "more of the same"-style update.

 While many of the improvements are what you might expect — a faster processor, updated UI and better battery efficiency — you might be surprised that one of the new models has S Pen support and dual telephoto lenses.
 Did we mention all the new phones cost $200 less than last year's comparable Samsung Galaxy S20 models?

 - Here are the best Samsung phones right now

 We'll need to conduct a full review of the Galaxy S21 to gauge its performance against the S20 — you can read our hands-on review with the Galaxy S21, as well as the Galaxy S21 Ultra hands-on while our testing continues.
 Still, we know enough to compare the 2021 flagships with the current handsets Samsung offers.
 Here's how the Samsung Galaxy S21 vs. Galaxy S20 showdown is shaping up so far.

 Samsung Galaxy S21 vs. Galaxy S20: Specs